 - Almost 30% of American households consist of adults living alone, a growing phenomenon across all ages and incomes

-- More and more, adults have to pool resources and share dwellings just to find suitable living conditions, causing an increase in roommate situations
+- More and more, adults have to pool resources and share dwellings to find suitable living conditions, causing an increase in roommate situations

 - We face a crisis in affordable housing, placing an unprecedented burden on low-income families.
 More than one in four renter households (11.4 million) spend more than 50% of their income on rent.